John O'Donoghue (1960s pitcher): Seattle, Milwaukee, Montreal

+On June 15, he was traded to the Montreal Expos for Jose Herrera.
+It is also reported that O'Donoghue's contract was purchased by the Expos from the Brewers on June 15, 1970.
+He then split time between the Expos Triple-A affiliate, the Buffalo Bisons/Winnepeg Whips and the Expos for the remainder of the 1970 season.
+In Triple-A ball, he started 12 games, had a 6–5 record and a 2.83 ERA.
+He pitched in nine games for the Expos, starting three, with a 2–3 record and 5.24 ERA.
+He began the 1971 season with the Expos, his last year in professional baseball, pitching 17.1 innings in 13 games.
+The Expos released him on June 30.

+Legacy

 Even though O'Donoghue was named to the American League All-Star team in 1965, it probably does not qualify as his best season.
 He was 9–18 with a 3.95 ERA in 34 games (30 starts); the 18 losses tied him for the league lead with Boston Red Sox pitchers Bill Monbouquette and Dave Morehead.
-In 1967, he compiled an 8–9 record with two saves and a 3.24 ERA in 33 games (17 starts) and had his lowest career WHIP (1.171).
-Then, in 1969, he relieved in 55 games for the Seattle Pilots and compiled a 2–2 record with six saves and a 2.96 ERA in 70 innings.
+In 1967 for the Indians, he compiled an 8–9 record with two saves and a 3.24 ERA in 33 games (17 starts) and had his lowest career WHIP (1.171).
+And in 1969, he had a good year as a relief pitcher for Seattle, with his career lowest ERA and most saves.

-O'Donoghue was traded along with Gordon Lund by the Indians to the Baltimore Orioles for Eddie Fisher and minor leaguers Johnny Scruggs and Bob Scott on November 28, 1967.

 In 1969, the Baltimore Orioles presented the John O'Donoghue Long Ball Award to pitchers who had given up home runs after games.
 Jim Palmer said it was named "in honor of the former Indian who had a tendency to throw fat pitches that ended up getting hit so hard they sometimes didn't land in the same county as the baseball park."

-O'Donoghue's contract was purchased by the Expos from the Brewers on June 15, 1970.